mrbmc/mrbmc.github.io/src/posts/greenpoint-pan-chocolat-2025.md

 ![Charlotte Patisserie](/images/blog/pan-choclat-charlotte.jpeg)

 Congratulations to Charlotte Patisserie, but I think the real winner today is everyone who ate 5 *pan au chocolat*.

-### Additional notes.

-Charlotte's pastry was a standard deviation larger in volume than the others.
-I think this swayed some judges in the appearance category.

-The Radio Bakery entry chose a unique approach, infusing their dough with chocolate.
-Paradoxically this did not heighten the chocolat-iness of the flavor.
-I think this also made it difficult to compare the appearance objectively.

-Nick & Sons slightly burnt the bottom of their pastry lowering their flavor score.
-On another day they might have ranked better, but how you show up is how you show up.

-Pan Pan and Bakeri were extremely similar in most regards.
-The differences probably came down to personal preference.

-<a name="º"></a> º We chose not to consider price as we believe it would introduce too much bias into the judging.
-There was a slight inverse correlation between price and score.
-The prices ranged from $4.50 to $7.50 with most costing about $5.50.

 ## All the data